 6. Get Them in the Doors

 Another surefire strategy is to heavily discount a section of your menu that’s filled with items that aren’t typically eaten by themselves – like sides, snacks, and soups.
-The thinking here is that someone will come in for the heavily discounted item, but end up purchasing a variety of other items before paying their bill.
-These promotions are often called the “get them in the doors,” because they're used to get someone in to make their first purchase, and pushes them to buy more.
+These promotions are often called the “get them in the doors,” because they're used to get someone in to make their first purchase, and then pushes them to buy more.

 7. Down Time

-Run any type of promotions during slow times to try and get more customers in when your restaurant is near-empty and staff is under-utilized.
+Run promotions during slow times, to draw customers in when your restaurant is near empty and staff is underutilized.

-Examples: Get people in on slow nights like Tuesday or Wednesday with drink specials or trivia or music events, offer discounts that start at 4pm and end by 5:30, or try out a late night menu.
+Examples: Run drink specials or trivia or music events on slow nights like Tuesday or Wednesday, offer discounts that start at 4pm and end by 5:30, or try out a late night menu.

 8. Community Events

-Promotions that address a community challenge or point of excitement are always a helpful way to generate business.
 Allowing local organizations to use your space taps into their network and – bonus – they’ll do all the promoting for you.
-If you don’t want to host an event, consider doing a profit share for the group in need: donate part of (or all) the profits you make in a specific time period to them.
+If you don’t want to host an event, consider doing a profit share for the group in need.
+Donate part (or all) of the profits you make during a specific time period.

 9. Buy in Bulk and Upsell

-In this type of promotion, if a customer buys a certain quantity of an item you sell, they become eligible for a discount or free product.
-Similar to the loyalty promotion, the key here is to know the normal amount that someone typically spends on a certain item, and then offering a small discount if they spend slightly more.
+Similar to loyalty promotions, the key here is knowing the average amount customers spend on a certain item, and then offering a small discount if they spend slightly more.

-Examples: offering five dollars off your appetizer with a purchase of a $50 or more gift card, or purchase two orders of wings and get a free beer.
+Examples: Knock five dollars off an appetizer with the purchase of a $50 or more gift card, or give away a free beer for every two orders of wings.

 10. Launches & Openings